Instagram 3D Pop-Out Photo Effect in Photoshop [Free Editable Template!]

 Press Ctrl 0 (Windows) or Command 0 (MacOS) to see the transformation handles that lie outside of the canvas and give you a bird’s eye view of the whole document.

-Then you can click-and-drag on one of these handles to scale and fit the image within the frame of your IG Overlay.
+Just as if you were sorting out how to screenshot on asus laptop, then you can click-and-drag on one of these handles to scale and fit the image within the frame of your IG Overlay.
 When you are satisfied with the scaling, double-click on the hand tool to fit the image to the screen.

 Creating a Selection of the Subject